rusq/slackdump/cmd/slackdump/internal/man/assets/syntax.md

 # Slackdump Channel List Syntax

-Slackdump major modes like `archive`, `export` and `dump` support including or excluding channels from the operation.
-This document describes how to use the inclusive and exclusive modes, along with examples.
+Slackdump major commands like `archive`, `export`, and `dump` allow you to include or exclude specific channels from an operation.
+This document explains the inclusive and exclusive modes, their syntax, and provides examples for practical use.

+## Syntax

-Slackdump accepts channel IDs or URLs as arguments separated by space.
+Slackdump accepts channel IDs or URLs as arguments, separated by spaces.
-The channel ID is the last part of the channel URL.
-For example, in the URL
+The **channel ID** is the last part of the channel URL.
+For example, in the URL:

 ```
 https://xxx.slack.com/archives/C12345678